hta218/claude-code-notifier/README.md

 ```

 ### Step 6: Restart Claude Code
-Restart Claude Code to apply the changes.
+Restart Claude Code to apply the changes then simply prompt 'Hello' to see notifications in action.

 ## Usage